albertogallini/txn_engine/Readme.md

 ## Implementation Description & Assumptions

-The transaction engine processes transactions from CSV input including deposits, withdrawals, disputes, resolutions, and chargebacks.
+The transaction engine processes transactions from CSV input including deposits, withdrawals, disputes, resolutions, and chargebacks and outputs account statuses to CSV.
 It manages client accounts with available, held, and total balances.
+Accounts are locked upon chargeback transactions.
 Safe arithmetic operations prevent overflow errors, and it handles disputes for both deposits and withdrawals.
+Futhermore the system provides detailed error reporting.
-Accounts are locked upon chargeback, and the system provides detailed error reporting.
-It also includes stress testing capabilities by generating random transactions for performance analysis, outputs account statuses to CSV.
+It also includes stress testing capabilities by generating random transactions for performance analysis.

 ### Project Structure